What is the Clinical Research Volunteer Program (CRVP)?

 Will I be compensated?

-Yes.
-NIH compensates volunteers for their time and, in some instances, for the inconvenience of a procedure.
-There are standard compensation rates for the volunteer's time; the study's principal investigator determines inconvenience rates.
-NIH reports compensation of $600 or more to the Internal Revenue Service and sends a "Form 1099-Other Income" to the volunteer at the end of the year.
+The NIH compensates study participants for their time and, in some instances, for the inconvenience of a procedure.
+There are standard compensation rates for the participant's time; the study's principal investigator determines inconvenience rates.
+NIH reports compensation of $600 or more to the Internal Revenue Service and sends a "Form 1099-Other Income" to the participant at the end of the year.
+Please be aware that some or all of that compensation may be garnished if the participant has outstanding debts to the federal government.

 What kinds of clinical studies are available?